Judgment writing.

 Who are judges writing for?

 Compared with judgments from other jurisdictions Australian judgments tend to be long and complex.
-Are the Australian judiciary writing for a different kind of audience from their judicial counterparts elsewhere?
-This article by law professor Vicki Waye explores that question and also considers the style of modern legal communication in Australia more broadly.
+This article by law professor Vicki Waye explores why and also considers the style of modern legal communication in Australia more broadly.

 View Now